Illinois VA Loan Information

 Here is a walkthrough of one example.

 Suppose a veteran previously purchased a home that used $41,000 of their total eligibility.
-And suppose that within the area the maximum loan amount is $424,100
+Suppose that within the area the maximum loan amount is $424,100

 In this scenario, the initial loan guaranty is $106,025 ( $424,100 x 0.25 = $106,025)